Pigs and Battleships: Production

-During the immediate post-war years, Imamura had been a black market hustler himself.
-Imamura conducted extensive research for the film, spending time with gangsters who he found to have a unique kind of pride and freedom.
+During the immediate post-war years, Imamura had been a black-market hustler himself.
+Imamura conducted extensive research for the film, spending time with gangsters whom he found to have a unique kind of pride and freedom.
 The gangsters teased Imamura for working hard but not having much money.
-Initially, Imamura wanted 1,500 pigs for the climax of the film, but had to make do with 400 due to financial constraints.
+Initially Imamura wanted 1,500 pigs for the climax of the film, but had to make do with 400 due to financial constraints.
 Due to the controversial nature of Pigs and Battleships, and Imamura's overrunning production time and costs, Nikkatsu banned Imamura from directing for two years, during which time he wrote screenplays.

 Reception and awards

 Pigs and Battleships won the 1961 Blue Ribbon Award for Best Film.

 In his 1986 review, Kevin Thomas of the Los Angeles Times described the plot as complex but with a simple message, a warning about cultural imperialism, and calls the climax hilarious and unique.

 Also in 1986, Vincent Canby of The New York Times too praised the climax and described the movie overall as "refreshingly impolite".
 John Berra, writing for Electric Sheep Magazine, described the film as a "biting social satire" and "cruelly entertaining".